SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.5.md

 Multi-domain support has been enhanced.

-Up to now, on systems with multiple domain controllers, in some cases, users would not be able to log in to a web app with the user name that was known to the system.
-From now on, if their user name is known to the system, it will be listed at the bottom of the *Sign in* box.
+Up to now, on systems with multiple domain controllers, in some cases, users would not be able to log in to a web app with the user name that was known to the system, listed at the bottom of the *Sign in* box.
+The latter was linked to another domain than the one linked to the user name with which they were logged in.

 #### Legacy Reporter: Clearer message in case of an 'out of memory' error [ID_39089]